Lemon Blueberry Pound Cake

 For a complete list of steps, check out the recipe card below.
 For now, here’s a brief overview:

-2. Mix the dry ingredients.
-Combine the flour, baking powder, baking soda, and salt.
-Whisk them together briskly in a medium bowl until they are well-blended.
+2. WHISK the flour, baking powder, baking soda, and salt in a medium bowl until well combined.

 Top view of lemon blueberry pound cake with white glaze on top.